rewatt/WWCP_Core/README.md

-# Core
+# World Wide Charging Protocol - Core

-The core definition and classes of the World Wide Charging Protocol
+The purpose of the World Wide Charging Protocol is to connect market actors in the field of e-mobility via secure and scaleable Internet protocols.